sinesc/adria/README.md

 This is a short and incomplete list of features:

 - part of the curly-brackets family, syntactically quite similar to Javascript
-- commonJS like module structure, resolved and compiled to single file by command-line compiler (does not prevent circular references resolution at runtime)
+- commonJS like module structure, resolved and compiled to single file by command-line compiler
 - also supports merging in other resources via `resource` keyword, i.e. `var contributors = resource('contributors.txt');`
 - block scope `var` keyword
 - default parameters: `func assertEquals(actual, expected = true) { ... }`